 Injured at Work?
 Turn to Our Team

-At Bertoldo, Baker, Carter & Smith, our team proudly represents all injured workers across Las Vegas and the surrounding areas, regardless of their documentation or immigration status.
+At Bertoldo Carter Smith & Cullen, our team proudly represents all injured workers across Las Vegas and the surrounding areas, regardless of their documentation or immigration status.
 For more information on how we can assist you through your workers’ compensation case, please don’t hesitate to reach out at (702) 505-8115.